PISA-CA is a collaborative research project in active development at UC Davis and ARO-Volcani.

 Block duration — minimum run time per irrigation set (e.g. 6 hours)

 The tool converts monthly water amounts into a weekly sprinkler schedule showing exactly how many hours to run each week.
-Sets are automatically adjusted to keep water delivery within one block of what your trees need.
-Switch between Monthly and Weekly views below the chart.

 References: